JINO-ROHIT/mini_gpt_engineer/README.md

 2. **Open Source Llama 7b:** Powered by the open-source llama 7b engine, Mini GPT Engineer leverages the latest advancements in natural language processing to understand and interpret user input effectively.

-3. **8-Bit Compatibility:** Mini GPT Engineer runs on the cutting-edge 8-bit architecture, ensuring compatibility with a wide range of systems.

-4. **Code Regeneration:** If you're not satisfied with the initially generated code files, Mini GPT Engineer allows you to provide feedback and regenerate the code files to better suit your requirements.
+3. **Code Regeneration:** If you're not satisfied with the initially generated code files, Mini GPT Engineer allows you to provide feedback and regenerate the code files to better suit your requirements.

 ## Getting Started